Mental Health Support

 Once registered, therapy-dog teams volunteer wherever a little comfort helps and the facility welcomes them.
 Common settings include hospitals, hospices, nursing homes, rehabilitation centers, mental health facilities, schools, universities during exams, libraries where children practice reading aloud, and disaster or crisis response sites.

 In each case the team visits by arrangement with the facility.
-Remember that this invitation is the basis for access; a therapy dog has no legal right to enter a business or public space the way a service dog does.
+That invitation is the basis for access; a therapy dog has no legal right to enter a business or public space the way a service dog does.

 If you need a dog for your own disability